Elevate API Call Permissions with the CLI

 In workflows that use mostly site visitor, site member, or Wix user authentication, you may occasionally need to make calls with elevated permissions.
 You can use the JavaScript SDK to provide specific calls with Wix app authentication.

-1. Setting up your app's backend code to handle elevated requests.
+1. Set up your app's backend code to handle elevated requests.

-2. Sending an authenticated call from your frontend code to your app's backend.
+2. Send an authenticated call from your frontend code to your app's backend.
 Frontend code includes site extension and dashboard extension code.

 Important: Exposed elevated function calls create a security risk for privilege escalation attacks.
 Make sure to protect your exposed function calls with the appropriate logic.